 T1D & Illness: Safely Managing Your Type 1 Diabetes On Your Own

+It's hard enough to take care of yourself when you're sick, but even more when diabetes factors into the equation.
 An illness (such as a flu or bout of diarrhea and vomiting) can make it challenging to manage diabetes.
-If you ignore your diabetes while you are sick or don’t know how to safely manage it, you may develop diabetic ketoacidosis – a condition that can cause death.
+If you ignore your diabetes while you are sick or don’t know how to safely manage it, you may develop diabetic ketoacidosis – a serious condition that can even cause death.

-So when you are home alone and sick, you need to have a plan and the necessary supplies:
+So take note (especially teens and young adults who may be managing illness on your own for the first time) that when you are home alone and sick, you need to have a plan and the necessary supplies:

 Illness Management Plan